fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 ### Expressions may change type when extracted

-Despite appearances, the approach to type checking without an "implicit conversion" rule has significant advantages:
+Despite appearances, the existing F# approach to type checking prior to this change has advantages:

 1. When a sub-expression is extracted to a `let` binding for a value or function, its inferred type rarely changes (it may just become more general)

-2. Information loss is made explicit
+2. Information loss is made explicit in many important places

 3. Adding type annotations to existing checked code using `: A` is "harmless" and rarely change elaboration